bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 Use the following process:
 1. Collect details on what you've already tried to reduce the current resource consumption and the use cases for the quota increase.
 2. Show the Platform Services team the resource monitors you have in the namespace.
 The team wants to know what level the resource consumption is in your application and how efficiently it's using resources.
+3. Sysdig provides a pre-built dashboard template that can help visualize and analyze the metrics of your OpenShift project.
+To make the process of requesting a quota increase more straightforward, consider using the Sysdig dashboard template.
+Instruction can be found in [here](/sysdig-monitor-create-monitoring-dashboards/)

   **Note**: You should collect data for at least a week or however long it takes to see a pattern.
 Consider each component in the namespace, whether it's a part of the application or DevOps tools.

-3. Use the following guidelines, depending on the resource type:
+1. Use the following guidelines, depending on the resource type:

   **CPU or RAM quota increase**